braun01/cs50_web_2025/README.md

 Activities and their solutions for Athena Braun's 2025 CSCI 33-a Section.

+## Week 3: SQL, Models, & Migrations

+Example solution can be found in the `week3/` directory.
+Slides from section can be found [here](https://docs.google.com/presentation/d/1i7-8WdxeY-RL-hDLCwPLvWFSDoAxuNjwof1ucM_N5TE/edit?usp=sharing).

+### Goal:

+Create a simple website to view students and their enrolled classses.
+Bonus if you add the ability to enroll a student.

+You should define both a Student and a Course model.
+These models should be related to each other in some way -- consider which of ForeignKey, many-to-many, or One-to-One relationships are most appropriate. (_Tip_: There is an example definition of a Student model in the slides!).

+You should also define admin views for each of your models so you can add students and courses.

+Remember your **migration** workflow:

+1. Define models in the app's model.py
+2. run `python manage.py makemigrations` from the project directory
+3. run `python manage.py migrate` from the project directory

 ## Section 2: Django

 Solutions can be found in the `section2/` directory, as well as another example project.